EGG HARBOR CITY EDUCATION ASSOCIATION

 Notification of Accumulated Sick Leave

-The School Business Administrator shall provide in writing a notice of their accumulated sick time.
-This notice shall be provided not later than September 15 of each school year of this contract Unit members may request updates regarding sick leave during the school year upon request to the School Business Administrator.
+The Superintendent shall provide in writing a notice of each employees’ accumulated sick time.
+This notice shall be provided not later than September 15 of each school year of this contract.
+Unit members may request updates regarding sick leave during the school year upon request to the Superintendent.

 Payment for unused sick leave shall be made by the Board to the retiring employee(s) with ten (10) or more years of service in the district provided

 The effective date of retirement is after the last student day in one year and before the first student day in the following year.